House price growth in the UK struggles to reach 1% throughout 2019

 On a monthly basis, house prices fell by 0.1 per cent, while house prices grew 0.2 per cent between August and October compared to the previous quarter.

-Russell Galley, Managing Director, Halifax, commented: “Average house prices continued to slow in October, with a modest rise of 0.9% over the past year.
+The Managing Director, Halifax Russell Galley, commented: “Average house prices continued to slow in October.
 While this is the lowest growth seen in 2019, it again extends the largely flat trend which has taken hold over recent months.

 “A number of underlying factors such as mortgage affordability and wage growth continue to support prices, however, there is evidence of consumers erring on the side of caution.

 “We remain unchanged from our view that activity levels and price growth will remain subdued while the UK navigates economic uncertainty.”